worksome/coding-style/README.md

 #### EnforceKebabCaseArtisanCommandsRule
 This rule will enforce the use of kebab-case for Artisan commands.

+#### DisallowEnvironmentCheckRule
+This rule will prevent checking the application environment, instead preferring that a driver based approach is used.

 ## Custom sniffs
 List all the custom sniffs created by Worksome.